JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 3.md

 ### Checking if PEAR is already installed in your system.

 Now we’re going to see if you have PEAR installed in your system.
-We do this using the UNIX command [`which`][2] which shows the full path of shell commands & related binaries.
+We do this using the UNIX command [`which`][2] which shows the full path of shell commands and related binaries.
 So just type the following into a terminal window like so:

 	which pear